Opentrons/opentrons/api/docs/v2/new_modules.rst

 Any :ref:`v2-custom-labware` added to your Opentrons App is also accessible when loading labware onto a module.
 You can find and copy its load name by going to its card on the Labware page.

 .. versionadded:: 2.1

-..
-Should the section below be a warning?

 Module and Labware Compatibility
 --------------------------------